Getting simple, practical guidance on addiction treatment near St Mellons is difficult....but not impossible.

 Residential rehab treatment clinics for alcoholism and drug addiction can and do help, *if* you take an active part, and don't remain passive, or expect everything to be done for you.

 In fact, alcohol or drug addiction treatment in a clinic continues to be the best structured approach to tackling addiction at the point when it is needed most.
-But, a rehab centre is only part of the way to success.
+Although, you will need to actively apply yourself to the rehab process.

 The first step on this path is residential rehab.

 Private rehab is typically a 3-stage overall process, of initial detox, therapeutic help with underlying psychological issues of addiction, followed by aftercare planning, which provides support and resources for the future.

 Over the first seven days in alcohol/drug rehab you should expect the following…

 The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.

 This initial detox period, along with the history of addiction of the individual, can vary in length from one person to another, depending on frequency, recency, and amount of use.

 What should you expect after the first week of drug/alcohol rehab?